Whitestone Gallery Ginza is pleased to present a solo exhibition by Ahhi Choi, titled Reconstructing the Everyday

 Re: Character — Rediscovering the Familiar

-Characters such as Doraemon and Popeye function as visual icons shared across generations and cultures.
+Characters such as Popeye and Betty Boop function as visual icons shared across generations and cultures.

 By overlaying them with the “Ahhi Pattern,” the artist introduces new layers to these familiar forms.
 While their original identities remain intact, they are reconstituted from within.
 The result is a simultaneous sense of familiarity and freshness.
 Onto images known to all, the artist inscribes a singular and unmistakable authorship.